 - The first quiz, Quiz Zero, appears on the MyEconLab homepage and is designed to ensure that you are familiar with all of the rules of this course.
 All of the answers to the questions in Quiz Zero may be found in the course outline or in the course tour videos.
 You may take Quiz Zero as many times as necessary until you get all questions right.
 While you will not receive any marks towards your final course grade, you will not be able to access the graded quizzes until you complete Quiz Zero with a perfect score.
-Quiz Zero will also help you get familiar with MyEconLab. - There are 6 graded quizzes (Quizzes 1- 6).
-Your best 5 are each worth 3%, collectively worth 15% of your final course grade.
-There are no make-up quizzes or alternative assignments. - You will have approximately 1 week to complete each of the 6 graded quizzes, and they can be accessed from any computer or tablet with an internet connection (quizzes will not work on phones), anywhere in the world.
+Quiz Zero will also help you get familiar with MyEconLab. - There are 7 graded quizzes (Quizzes 1-7).
+Your best 6 are each worth 2.5%, collectively worth 15% of your final course grade.
+There are no make-up quizzes or alternative assignments. - Graded Quiz 1 is a Micro Review Quiz.
+Mastery of the material covered on this review quiz (Ch.
+1.4 only, all Ch.
+2, all Ch.
+3, and Ch.
+4.1-4.4 only or equivalent in other textbooks) will help you to be successful in this course.
+No Mastery Points are required to access this graded quiz only.
+Graded Quizzes 2-7 are on macroeconomic textbook chapters and require Mastery Points to access. - You will have approximately 1 week to complete each of the 7 graded quizzes, and they can be accessed from any computer or tablet with an internet connection (quizzes will not work on phones), anywhere in the world.
 Accordingly, we do not accept any excuses for missing a quiz. - Each quiz has 24 multiple choice questions.
-For each quiz, you have one attempt, and 36 minutes to complete it. - You must finish a quiz once you start it. - Besides the pre-requisite of a 100% score on Quiz Zero, you cannot access any of the graded quizzes until you earn the required Mastery Points from doing Study Plan "Quiz Me" questions for the textbook chapters for that quiz. - Every time a student takes a quiz, new questions are taken from a pool of questions, the order of the questions is scrambled, and the order of the answers is scrambled.
+For each quiz, you have one attempt, and 36 minutes to complete it. - You must finish a quiz once you start it. - Besides the pre-requisite of a 100% score on Quiz Zero, you cannot access any of graded Quizzes 2-7 until you earn the required Mastery Points from doing Study Plan "Quiz Me" questions for the textbook chapters for that quiz. - Every time a student takes a quiz, new questions are taken from a pool of questions, the order of the questions is scrambled, and the order of the answers is scrambled.
 Sometimes longer questions require you scroll down to see the entire question.
 If that is the case, you will see a scroll bar on the right. - You will receive a score immediately after taking each graded quiz.
 You will only be able to review each quiz after the due date.
 To review quiz answers after the due date, click on the Results tab on the left navigation bar in MyEconLab. - Do not take any quiz until you have watched the associated Lecture Modules and completed the Knowledge Check questions, completed reading the assigned chapters and completed as many Study Plan questions as possible.
 Many quiz questions are taken from the Study Plan and Sample Tests in MyEconLab.
 Doing those problems will dramatically improve your chances of getting a higher score on the quizzes.
 Remember, you have only one attempt, just like on an inclass test. - Access all graded quizzes from the links that will appear on the course homepage of MyEconLab.
 The link will become available approximately one week before the quiz is due.